Overcoming challenges as a first-in-family college student

 One of the most useful resources available to low-income, primarily first-generation high school students is the federal Upward Bound program, which offers college preparation in the form of academic and cultural enrichment as well as information on the full range of Federal Student Financial Aid programs and benefits available via the Free Application for Federal Student Aid (FAFSA).
 High school counselors can help qualifying students find local chapters in their area.

-The U.S. Dept. of Education’s FAFSA4caster website can also help you determine eligibility and projected amounts for federal tuition aid.
+The U.S. Dept. of Education’s Federal Student Aid Estimator website can also help you determine eligibility and projected amounts for federal tuition aid.
 This tool helps you prepare a budget by allowing them to determine how much they will need to contribute out of pocket via parents, working, scholarships, etc., to pay for schooling.
-TFS Scholarships is a database that has more than 7 million scholarships to search and apply for, totaling more than $41 billion in funds to award.
+Wells Fargo’s Scholarship Resource Center provides access to billions of dollars in higher education funding, plus strategies and tools to help you find them.

 The College Scorecard, a website developed by the US Department of Education, provides information on the college cost, graduation rates, debt, and post-graduation salaries.
 This can be a great tool to assess a variety of schools.